joaohenggeler/web-cache-exporter/README.md

 See the [help file](readme_body.txt) to learn how to use this application.

+## Group Files

+See the ["About Groups" help file](Source/Groups/About%20Groups.txt) to learn how the tool labels cached files based on their file signatures, MIME types, file extensions, and URLs.

+## External Locations

+See the ["About External Locations" help file](Source/ExternalLocations/About%20External%20Locations.txt) to learn how the tool can export the cache from the contents of an old computer that won't boot up anymore.

 ## Building

 See the [building instructions](Building.txt) to learn how to compile this application.

-## Resources And Tools
+## Tools And Resources

-This section lists some useful resources and tools that were used throughout this application's development.
+This section lists some useful tools and resources that were used throughout this application's development.
 This includes learning how to process certain cache formats, validating the application's output, extracting assets from plugin-specific file formats, and other general purpose tools.

 ### Internet Explorer